Six Charged With Insider Trading Ahead of FDA Announcements

-The three employees charged by the SEC are Abul Bhuiyan, 43, of Miami Springs, Fla.; Nilkanth Patel, 41, of Copper City, Fla.; and Hasmukh Patel, 47, of Copper City, Fla.
+The three employees are Abul Bhuiyan, 43, of Miami Springs, Fla.; Nilkanth Patel, 41, of Copper City, Fla.; and Hasmukh Patel, 47, of Copper City, Fla.

-The illegal trading expanded when Nilkanth Patel tipped two friends: Janak C. Patel, 39, of Elmhurst, Ill., and Janak M. Patel, 36, of Wood Dale, Ill., the SEC said.
+Nilkanth Patel allegedly tipped two friends: Janak C. Patel, 39, of Elmhurst, Ill., and Janak M. Patel, 36, of Wood Dale, Ill., the SEC said.

-In turn, Janak C. Patel was charged with tipping a relative, Kanubhai Patel, 43, of Flushing, N.Y., and Hasmukh Patel was charged with tipping another relative, who was unidentified, the SEC said.
+In turn, Janak C. Patel was charged with tipping a relative, Kanubhai Patel, 43, of Flushing, N.Y.

 This group of relatives and friends purchased Royce securities prior to the Sept.
-11, 1991 public announcement about the FDA tentative clearance of Piroxicam.
+11, 1991, public announcement about the FDA tentative clearance of piroxicam, the SEC said.

 The attorney for Janak C. Patel and Janak M. Patel said he was in settlement discussions with the SEC on the case and declined further comment.

-William Nortman _ attorney for Bhuiyan, Nilkanth Patel and Hasmukh Patel _ said it was surprising to see the SEC bring a case based on allegations that dated almost five years ago.
-He said his clients first have to review the SEC's lawsuit ``and then consider their options.''
-Nortman said the SEC isn't seeking Bhuiyan to repay anything in the case.
+William Nortman _ attorney for Bhuiyan, Nilkanth Patel and Hasmukh Patel _ said it was surprising to see the SEC bring a case based on allegations that dated back nearly five years.
+He said his clients first have to review the SEC’s lawsuit ``and then consider their options.″ Nortman said the SEC isn’t seeking Bhuiyan to repay anything in the case.